 Xilinx Labs, part of the CTO Office at Xilinx, is concerned with innovation, differentiation, and the de-risking of technology.
 Goals are to: enable new users; provide a ‘more than Moore’ roadmap; seed new market opportunities; and win the mindshare of startup and research communities.
-There are Xilinx Labs at the Xilinx headquarters in North America, in Europe, in Asia-Pacific.
-And the Staff Research Engineer will be a member of the Xilinx Labs Asia-Pacific group, which is located at the Xilinx Asia-Pacific headquarters in Singapore comprising a Director and PhD-level researchers, as well as research interns.
+The posted Staff Research Engineer position is for a new member of the Xilinx Labs Asia-Pacific group, which is located at the Xilinx Asia-Pacific headquarters in Singapore.

 The Staff Research Engineer will be an active researcher with an established international reputation, who makes technical contributions to projects that deliver value for Xilinx.
 These contributions will span hardware, software, and applications, using a variety of languages, methodologies, and tools.
-The current technical focus for the group include data centers/edge computing (both communication aspects like software-defined networking, and computation aspects like big data and blockchain).
+The current technical focus of the group includes data center and edge computing, spanning both communication aspects and computation aspects.
 It is expected that the research engineer will have a background and practical skills that enable significant contributions within these areas.
-However, it is essential that the research engineer has a flexible approach to research topics, since Xilinx Labs adopts a very agile approach to address rapidly changing opportunities and priorities.
+However, it is essential that the research engineer also has a flexible approach to research topics, since Xilinx Labs adopts a very agile approach to address rapidly changing opportunities and priorities.

 The research engineer will participate in the building of a collaborative ecosystem in Singapore and around the Asia-Pacific region, including startups, research institutes, and university groups.
 The research engineer will participate in relevant industry forums and research conferences.

-- Doctoral and post-doctoral research areas include one or more of: embedded software and systems; FPGA applications and tools; hardware design; machine learning; networking; and security.
+Doctoral and post-doctoral research areas include one or more of: computer architecture, FPGA applications and tools, hardware design, machine learning, networking, and security.